LogSumExp: Properties

 finally, dividing by $t$ gives the result.)

 Also, if we multiply by a negative number instead, we of course find a comparison to the $\min$ function:

-The LogSumExp function is convex, and is strictly increasing everywhere in its domain (but not strictly convex everywhere).
+The LogSumExp function is convex, and is strictly increasing everywhere in its domain.
+It is not strictly convex, since it is affine (linear plus a constant) on the diagonal and parallel lines:

+Other than this direction, it is strictly convex (the Hessian has rank $n - 1$), so for example restricting to a hyperplane that is transverse to the diagonal results in a strictly convex function.
+See $\mathrm{LSE}_0^+$, below.

 Writing $\mathbf{x} = (x_1, \dots, x_n),$ the partial derivatives are:

 which means the gradient of LogSumExp is the softmax function.

 The convex conjugate of LogSumExp is the negative entropy.

 log-sum-exp trick for log-domain calculations

 The LSE function is often encountered when the usual arithmetic computations are performed on a logarithmic scale, as in log probability.